chet-ag09/termy/README.md

-# termy
+# Termy

-a python lib that provide a simple UI for the terminal.
+Termy is for creating a simple and attractive UI for the terminal, ranging from clickable links to simple icons, termy has it all!